 Pascui Rivas was born in New York City.
-After a series of trips back and forth from New York to Argentina, Pascui joined his mother, a New York classical ballerina, and returned to her hometown, Villa Maria, a small village in the Argentine pampas.
+After a series of trips back and forth from Manhattan to Cordoba—Pascui joined his mother, a New York classical ballerina, and returned to her hometown, Villa Maria, a small village in the Argentine pampas.
 It is there that Pascui grew up.

-Throughout Pascui’s work, it is the simplicity that lies beneath daily events, as well as the beauty hidden in “ordinary” people, that becomes a recurring motif of exploration.
-Driven by his undeviating curiosity about the elderly and his fascination with undiscovered lives Pascui directs and edits his documentary short Jean Lewis (Tribeca, Los Angeles Film Festival), in which we discover the lonely soul of an elderly building manager and former female Hollywood reporter who was connected to some of most renowned stars of her time.
-His upcoming feature documentary, MANDE, portrays the employer-employee relationship between Willie, a Californian journeyman plumber, and Felipe, his Mexican apprentice, over the course of a decade.
+Throughout Pascui’s work, it is the simplicity that lies beneath the mundane and the beauty hidden in “ordinary” people, that becomes a recurring motif of exploration.
+Driven by his undeviating curiosity of the elderly and his fascination with undiscovered lives Pascui directs and edits his documentary short JEAN LEWIS (Tribeca & Los Angeles Film Festival), in which we discover the lonely soul of an elderly building manager and former female Hollywood reporter who was connected to some of most renowned stars of the 60's and 70's.

-Since 2006, Pascui has been shaping the U.S. Hispanic Market, directing national campaigns and winning the most prestigious awards, including the first Cannes “Lion” (an “Oscar” in advertising) in the history of advertising agency Conill Saatchi & Saatchi, a “Gold Medal” at the New York Festivals, and a “Best of Show” at the AdAge Awards for a film he directed for UNICEF.
+For over a decade Pascui has been shaping the U.S. Hispanic Market, directing national campaigns and winning the most prestigious awards, including the first Cannes “Lion” in the history of advertising agency Conill Saatchi & Saatchi, a “Gold Medal” at the New York Festivals, and a “Best of Show” at the AdAge Awards for a film he directed for UNICEF.
 He has directed work featuring Latin American artists such as Soledad Pastorutti, ChocQuibTown, Camila, and Natalia Lafourcade.

-Recently, Pascui was chosen by the Director’s Guild of America (DGA) among a very select group to be a protégé in the Diversity Directors Initiative (DDI).
-Mentored by Pilot Director David Semel, Pascui is venturing into the world of episodic television, both as a director and as the creator of his own dramatic series, The Angles.
+Chosen by the DGA (Director’s Guild of America) among a select group as a protégé for the Diversity Directors Initiative; and mentored by Pilot Director David Semel Pascui is venturing into the world of episodic television, both as a director and as the creator of his own dramatic series, THE ANGLES.